Ada-Developers-Academy/core-about-ada/video-communication/meeting-rooms.md

 # Online Meeting Rooms

+__TODO: UPDATE__

-For C14, Ada is using Zoom for online classes and meetings.
+For C15, Ada is using Zoom for online classes and meetings.
 We maintain a set of permanent links to "classroom" zoom meetings.

 - [Auditorium](http://auditorium.adadev.org)
 - [Rock](http://rock.adadev.org)